Pylons/pyramid/docs/narr/views.rst

 filename extension.
 This extension is used to look up a renderer factory for the configured view.
 Then the value of ``renderer`` is passed to the factory to create a renderer for the view.
-In this case, the view configuration will create an instance of an ``Jinja2Renderer`` for each view configuration which includes anything ending with ``.jinja2`` as its ``renderer`` value.
+In this case, the view configuration will create an instance of a ``Jinja2Renderer`` for each view configuration which includes anything ending with ``.jinja2`` as its ``renderer`` value.
 The ``name`` passed to the ``Jinja2Renderer`` constructor will usually be a